Gradient Boost for Classification Example

 2D.
 Update the model.

-We again update the model using the predictions of this second Decision Tree with a learning rate of $0.3$.
-This results in the updated model
+We again update the model using the predictions of this second Decision Tree with a learning rate of

 Using the calculated numbers, this leads to